syl20bnr/spacemacs-elpa-mirror/melpa/php-mode-readme.txt

 ## Usage

-Put this file in your Emacs lisp path (eg. site-lisp) and add to your .emacs file:
+Put this file in your Emacs Lisp path (eg. site-lisp) and add to your .emacs file:

   (require 'php-mode)